World Cerebral Palsy Day 2019

 A canny wife with a philandering husband might want to make sure that her social media documents her lifestyle and travel.
 There is no doubt at all that every girl looks fabulous standing outside the Panamanian lawyer’s office, Monaco Trustees building or the Swiss bank.
 In fact, almost as good as - she might standing next to the Leer Jet, especially in sight of the jet tail number.
 Fathers might also want to make sure that their children’s friends and family members remember their privacy settings on social media – perhaps reminding them of the wartime anti-gossip campaign “Careless talks costs lives”.

-If you have any questions relating to the issues covered in this blog, please contact Michael Rowlands or a member of our family team, who will be able to advise you on the best options for your circumstances.
+If you have any questions relating to the issues covered in this blog, please contact a member of our family team, who will be able to advise you on the best options for your circumstances.
 You may also be interested in reading our previous blog on “Divorce in the digital age – avoiding the pitfalls of social media”.

 Skip to content Home About Us Insights Services Contact Accessibility